 Make efficient and effective use of the few seconds you have to get visitors’ attention on your website.

 Wedding and special events venues live in a visual world, but if your social media strategy is limited to simply posting pretty pictures, you’re missing out.

 A good guide for anyone who needs to write posts or pages to make sure those keywords bring back results.

 Whether you’re writing for your hotel website or your blog, developing the right keywords is an essential part of the process.

 Your Hawthorn Creative wedding or event brochure is ready – the ink is dry on the paper and the pixels are set in the digital version.
 Now what?

-From content strategy to print marketing, we’re spelling out the things you need to be doing right now to book couples who got engaged over the holidays.
+From content strategy to print marketing, these are the things you need to do right now to book recently engaged couples.